LuanRT/YouTube.js/src/parser/README.md

   const videos = results.filterType(Video);
 }

-// Sometimes we just want to debug something and not interested in finding the type.
+// Sometimes we just want to debug something and are not interested in finding the type.
 // This will, however, warn you when being used. const prop = node.key("contents");
 const value = prop.any();